Marie Doro: Biography

 Marie Katherine Stewart was born to Richard Henry Stewart and Virginia Weaver in Duncannon, Pennsylvania on May 25, 1882, and began her career as a theater actress under the management of Charles Frohman before progressing to motion pictures in 1915, under contract with film producer Adolph Zukor.

-She was briefly married to the vaudeville and silent screen actor Elliott Dexter; the marriage soon ended in divorce.
+She was married to the vaudeville and silent screen actor Elliott Dexter, with the marriage ending in divorce after seven years.
 The marriage produced no children and Doro never remarried.

 Her name was linked over the years to much older William Gillette of Sherlock Holmes fame, who was consistently linked by the press with his leading ladies.
 The two appeared in The Admirable Crichton in 1903, in which the young Doro had a small part, Clarice and Sherlock Holmes in 1905–06, and Diplomacy in 1914.
 She also starred in Gillette's 1910 production of Electricity.

 On a tour of England, she acted with the unknown teenage Charlie Chaplin, who was besotted with her.
 Later, when he was famous, they met in America, but she had to confess that she had no memory of him.

 Doro was described by drama critic William Winter as "a young actress of piquant beauty, marked personality and rare expressiveness of countenance."

 Lowell Thomas, the traveler, writer, and broadcaster, knew Doro well, saying that "her fragile-looking type of pulchritude caused her to be cast in usually insipid, pretty-pretty roles."
 Offstage, she was intelligent, an expert on Shakespeare and Elizabethan poetry, and possessed a penetrating humor and a sometimes acid wit.
 "She became associated with Gillette quite early in her career and he, a man of strong and powerful mind, exercised considerable influence over her development."

 As she later admitted, "For years I was hypnotized by two men—Frohman and William Gillette."